Football clubs

 1923 - 1929

 This team was formed from the 230th (Sussex) Field Battery of the 58th (H.C.)
-Field Brigade of the Royal Artillery, who occupied the Hatherly Road Drill Hall.
-The side entered Division Two of the Hastings League ahead of the 1923-24 season and would remain in the league until 1929-30 (missing the 1928-29 season).
-Blacklands Terrace and a pitch located at Harley Shute were used for home games.
+Field Brigade of the Royal Artillery, based at the Hatherly Road Drill Hall.
+They entered Division Two of the Hastings League ahead of the 1923–24 season and remained in the competition until 1929–30, missing only the 1928–29 season.
+Home fixtures were played at Blacklands Terrace and on a pitch located at Harley Shute.

 See also: Engineer Volunteers, Hastings Rifles and St Leonards Artillery Volunteers.